 Well no…that’s the whole point.
 They are not chock full of refined sugar…they are a healthier version of a classic biscuit for people who care about what they feed their body.

-One thing that is for sure is that they are very easy to make.
+It’s very easy.
 A batch can be whipped up in less than 30 minutes.

 Pin the recipe so you don’t lose it: